terra-campaigns/unsettled/directory/Wyrmbark/Basajaun.md

 8: How do animals/plants talk (like do they have large vocabulary or not)?
 They are able to communicate simple concepts.
 Not with phrases like people do.
 It is more like music.

+---

+3m giant, from the legends of the Hairy Druids of the Big Ford.

+- Loves tricks and laughter—may lure you to a cliff just for the joy of it.
+- It will protect sheep and shepherds, chasing off wolves or warning of avalanches.
+- Breaks into cabins, eats your stew, drinks your wine, and takes your clothes—if you stay still.
+- Kidnaps human brides, treats them tenderly, mourns his dead children, and guards his domain with fury.
+- Senses intruders instantly—his knowledge of his land is uncanny and complete.
+- His body may give rise to oak trees, suggesting he returns to the earth in death.
+- Violent yet protective, joyful yet tragic, he is a force of nature with fur and mind.
+- Cursed a mountain village northwest of the [Big Ford](ElderWay.md) for producing beyond their needs.